Yamada-dera: History

 Yamada-dera was established as a private temple by Soga no Kurayamada no Ishikawa no Maro.
 After drainage of the site, work began on the Kondō and surrounding corridors in 641.
 Although a member of the Soga clan, he was hostile to the main branch of the clan led by Soga no Emishi and Soga no Iruka.
 He conspired with Nakatomi no Kamatari and Prince Naka-no-Ōe in the Isshi incident of 645.
 However, four years later in 649, per the Nihon Shoki, Soga no Hyuga, Ishikawa no maro's half-brother, informed Prince Naka-no-Ōe that Ishikawa no Maro was plotting rebellion.
 When confronted, Ishikawa no Maro did not resist, but instead committed suicide in front of the Kondō of Yamada-dera along with his family.

-The Jōgū Shōtoku Hōō Teisetsu, a biography of Shōtoku Taishi, documents renewed construction at the site from 663 with the erection of a pagoda, after Prince Naka-no-Ōe, who had married one of the Ishikawa no Maro's daughters, had ascended the throne as Emperor Tenchi; this building was completed by 676.
+The Jōgū Shōtoku Hōō Teisetsu, a biography of Shōtoku Taishi, documents renewed construction at the site from 663 with the erection of a pagoda, after Prince Naka-no-Ōe, who had married one of Ishikawa no Maro's daughters, had ascended the throne as Emperor Tenchi; this building was completed by 676.
 The uragaki or notes to Jōgū Shōtoku Hōō Teisetsu mention the eye-opening ceremony of a sixteen-foot Buddha in the temple's Lecture Hall in 685.
 The Nihon Shoki records a visit by Emperor Temmu a few months later to the temple of Jōdo-ji, identified by Aston as Asuka-dera but now thought to refer to Yamada-dera.
 In the following decade, Emperor Mommu granted lands to support the temple.